 The Indian wine market has seen a drastic change in the last ten years.
 Ten years back, people did noteven know about Indian wines, but now Indian wine brands are very well known.
 From the domestic to the international market, Indian wine brands have created a wide recognition platform for themselves.
 Most famous Indian vineyards and wineries are found in Nashik and Karnataka.

 Made from Merlot, an elegant grape, and Cabernet Sauvignon grapes, this deep red wine is produced by Chateau d’Ori winery.
+This red wine is luscious as it is being stored in oak barrels that give it a strong sense of aroma and extreme feeling of taste.
 The wine has an intense aroma and also give hints of candied and spiced prunes.
-Its smooth taste goes very well with any kind of meat.
+Its smooth taste goes very well with any kind of red meat.
+You can opt for this red wine in India without any hesitation to add more charm to your party.

 Price Range: 750ml of Merlot or Cabernet Sauvignon costs INR 648